hm279/scan2clipboard/README.md

 # scan2clipboard
-Scan bar code and copy to clipboard with ZBar lib
+A simple android project that scan bar code and copy to clipboard using ZBar lib.